spikeheap/groovy-equality-mixin/src/main/groovy/uk/co/ryanbrooks/equalitymixin/README.md

 This mixin does everything at runtime and doesn't (currently) cache the properties list.
 As a result it is likely to be slower than a properly implemented `equals` method or the `@EqualsAndHashCode` AST transformation.

+# Contributing

+Pull requests, issues and abuse on Twitter are all welcome!

 # License

 This project is released under the MIT License (MIT)